 Ms. Gray stated that she continued providing family therapy for the Children with the Petitioners but not with Mother.
-She professed that Kaniel was assigned to her intern for continued individual therapy but that she provided therapy the week before the hearing.
+Kaniel was ultimately assigned to her intern for continued individual therapy; however, she met with him the week before the hearing.
 She opined that he was "doing great," had "wonderful" grades, was involved in a lot of activities, and displayed an overall "upbeat and positive" demeanor.
 She believed that she could successfully discharge him from treatment if he were to remain in his current home; however, she professed that his "mental health would drastically reduce" if he were to return to Mother's care.
-She held the same opinion for Azalaya, who now does not have any recollection of Mother.
-She explained that "reintroducing her in her life would do more harm than good."

 Deborah Reagan, a Court Appointed Special Advocate ("CASA"), was assigned to the family in March 2019 by the Anderson County Juvenile Court.
 This was her very first case in her role as a CASA volunteer.
 She recalled first meeting Mother at a court hearing in April 2019.
 Mother appeared upset and began "cussing" at her.
 Mother advised that one of the Children was a "liar."
 Ms. Reagan testified that she visited the Children in their prior placements and oversaw their final placement with the Petitioners in September 2019.
-She observed two visits between Mother and the Children in November 2019.
+She observed two visitations between Mother and the Children in November 2019.
 Mother was on two different personal cell phones throughout one visit.
 Her final recommendation was to maintain placement with the Petitioners.
 Her case was closed in February 2020.

 The Petitioners, David and Terri, testified concerning their love and care for the Children.
 They expressed their intent to adopt should they become available for adoption.
 They asserted that the Children were doing well in their care and that they had space for them in their residence.
-They stated that they had also adopted their grandson, who lives in the home with the Children.
-They claimed that all three children interact as siblings.
+They had also adopted their grandson, who lives in the home with the Children and interacts with them as siblings.